Sidz204/P5-CarND-term1-Vehicle_Detection/README.md

 ### Project Files and folders:

 - .ipynb file : a python notebook containing project code
-- report.md : project report
+- writeup.md : project report
 - test_images : images used for testing
-- camera_cal : images used for calibration
+- output_images : images that are given as outputs